Case Studies:

 Supply

-Participation: The PSAH programme began with 6 million ha of eligible land.
-In the first year (2003) from the 900 applications (600,000 ha), 271 were selected (127,000ha).
-In the following year, 352 new participants (and 180,000ha) were added to the programme.
-By 2005, the programme included already 477,756ha, covering most states) but mainly concentrated two northern states (Chihuahua and Durango) and two southern (Oaxaca and Chiapas) .
+Participation: The PSAH programme began with 6 million hectares of eligible land.
+In the first year (2003) from the 900 applications (600,000 hectares), 271 were selected (127,000 hectares).
+In the following year, 352 new participants (and 180,000 hectares) were added to the programme.
+By 2005, the programme already included477,756 hectares, covering most states) but mainly concentrated in two northern states (Chihuahua and Durango) and two southern states (Oaxaca and Chiapas).
+This trend of expansion continued throughout 2006 to 2008, at which time nearly 1.5 million hectares were enrolled in the PES programme.

 Demand

-National government on behalf of water users, channels a share of the water use fees, to the PES programmes.
+National government on behalf of water users, channels a share of the water use fees to the PES programmes.

 Intermediary